naseroish/sda-devops-final-project/docs/standards.md

 ## Environment Naming

-We use three main environments:
+We use two main environments:

  Environment | Purpose |
 --------------|----------|